Written by Ophir Gottlieb

 * GAAP operating income was $733 million, and non-GAAP operating income was $809 million, both more than doubled from a year earlier.

 * We expect revenue to be $1.9 billion, plus or minus 2%.
 At the mid-point, this represents 46% growth over the prior year.

 We don't know what the future holds exactly for Nvidia.
 We do know the company has a current market cap of $53 billion.
 We believe if it executes properly on its potential, this will be a mega cap technology company.
 It will take years, not weeks, but Nvidia sitting with a $150 billion market cap does not seem out of the realm of possibility.

 WHAT ABOUT THE STOCK PRICE?

 So what about the stock price right now?
 We certainly don't know about the next week, or even year.
 The entire market could take a bath.
 But our perspective is 3-10 years, not 3-10 months.
 And in that vein, we remain bullish on Nvidia, and re-iterate our Spotlight Top Pick Status.

 The author is long shares of NVIDIA Corporation (NASDAQ:NVDA).

 WHY THIS MATTERS

-Each company in our 'Top Picks' portfolio is the single winner in an exploding thematic shift like self-driving cars, health care tech, artificial intelligence, Internet of Things, drones, biotech and more.
+Each company in our 'Top Picks' portfolio is the winner in an exploding thematic shift like self-driving cars, mobile data and connectivity, health care tech, artificial intelligence, Internet of Things, drones, biotech and more.
 For a limited time we are offering CML Pro for $19/mo. with a lifetime guaranteed rate.
 Get the most advanced premium research along with access to visual tools and data that until now has only been made available to the top 1%.